--natural history museums
+-natural history museums,

--conservation, biodiversity and/or evolution
+-conservation, biodiversity and/or evolution,

--classifications (organizing schemes)
+-biological classifications (organizing schemes)

 4. Children under the age of 5 must be supervised directly by an adult (e.g., 1 adult for every 2 children).

-Our tours are generally for 30-40 minutes depending on the specifics of the class, their interest and knowledge level and the class size.
-During the tour, we use insect specimens to discuss the subjects listed above: insect natural history and diversity, why we have natural history collections and what our role is in conservation and evolutionary research.
+Our tours are generally for 30-40 minutes depending on the specifics of the class, their interest and knowledge level, and the class size.
+During the tour, we use insect specimens to discuss insect natural history and diversity as well as the role natural history collections play in biology, conservation, and evolutionary research.

 That's a lot to fit into 40 minutes!
 We encourage students to bring specimens with them, and to come with questions about insects in general or about natural history collections.